smaurice69/cai2/TRAINING_GUIDE.md

      --rate 0.03 \
      --shuffle
    ```
-3. Replace the runtime network by pointing self-play or the UCI option to the freshly trained weights:
+3. Replace the runtime network by pointing self-play or the UCI option to the freshly trained weights.
+Pass `--training-hidden <SIZE>` during self-play (or `--hidden <SIZE>` to the offline `train` command) to start from a wider NNUE with more hidden neurons when you want additional model capacity.
    ```bash
    ./build/chiron selfplay --enable-training --training-output nnue/models/offline-latest.nnue
    ```